yiwenzhao1/p8105_final_project_report/Project_Report.md

 #### Data Description

-The resulting data file of `data_clean` contains 45498 criminal records and 24 variables.
+The resulting data file of data_clean contains 184349 criminal records and 24 variables.
 The list below is the description of our interested
 variables:

--   `data`.
-The date of occurrence of crime.
--   `block`.
-The block where the crime occurred.
--   `primary_type`.
-The primary description of crime.
+data.
+The date of occurrence of crime. block.
+The block where the crime occurred. primary_type.
+The primary description of crime. description.
--   `description`.
-Detail description to the crime.
--   `location decription`.
-Detail description about where the crime occurred.
--   `latitude`.
-The latitude of occurrence of crime.
+Detail description to the crime. location decription.
+Detail description about where the crime occurred. latitude.
+The latitude of occurrence of crime. longitude.
--   `longitude`.
 The longitude of occurrence of crime.

+The data file of weather containing the detail weather conditions, such as temperature, dew, humidity etc. from July 1st to July 31th in Chicago.
+We will use this dataset to explore the association between weather and criminal incidence in Chicago. weather dataset was retrieved from Weather Query Builder.

 ## Motivation: